vtjc2002/LearnAI-Bootcamp/lab02.2-building_bots/1_Dialogs_and_Regex.md

             }
         }
 ```
 Now start your bot (with or without debugging) by pressing the button that looks like a play button, it should say "PictureBot" (or by hitting F5 on your keyboard).
 NuGet should take care of downloading the appropriate dependencies.
-You may hit some break points, **remove them** and select "Contiue" (by the play button).
+You may hit some break points, **remove them** and select "Continue" (by the play button).

 A few things to note: